lamessad/HVPSUM/README.md

 This R package performs the following steps:

 1.  **LDSC Mode**: If `ldsc_env_path`, `ldsc_exe_path`, `ld_path`, and
-    munged `sumstat` are provided, it runs the LDSC analysis to generate heritability and genetic covariance estimates.
-The required inputs
+    munged `summary data` are provided, the package performs LDSC analysis to estimate heritability and genetic covariance for each block using jackknife resampling.
+The required inputs are:
-    are:

     - `ldsc_env_path`: Path to the LDSC environment.
     - `ldsc_exe_path`: Path to the LDSC executable.
-    - `ld_path`: Path to the LD data.
+    - `ld_path`: Path to the reference LD data.
-    - `sumstats1`: Path to the munged summary data of outcome.
+    - `sumstats_outcome`: Path to the munged summary statistics file for the outcome trait.
-    - `sumstats2`: Path to the munged summary data of exposure.
+    - `sumstats_exposure`: Path to the munged summary statistics file for the exposure trait.

-    When these paths are provided, the package will execute LDSC analysis and compute the necessary delete values.
+    When these paths are provided, the package will execute LDSC analysis and compute the necessary block estimates from the jackknife resampling.

     ``` r
     # Example using LDSC Mode
-    # library(HVPSUM)
+    #library(HVPSUM)
-    # hvpsum(ldsc_env_path = "/data/alh-admlda/anaconda3/envs/ldsc/bin/python",
+    #hvpsum(ldsc_env_path = "/data/alh-admlda/anaconda3/envs/ldsc/bin/python",
-    #        ldsc_exe_path = "./ldsc.py",
+    #        ldsc_exe_path = "/data/alh-admlda/ldsc/ldsc.py",
     #        ld_path = "/data/alh-admlda/ldsc/eur_w_ld_chr/",
-    #        sumstats1 = "DM2.sumstats.gz",
+    #        sumstats_outcome = "/data/alh-admlda/DM2.sumstats.gz",
-    #        sumstats2 = "mets.sumstats.gz",
+    #        sumstats_exposure = "/data/alh-admlda/mets.sumstats.gz",
     #        tau = 0.21)
     ```

-2.  **Pre-computed Mode**: If pre-computed data are provided for `h21_data`, `h22_data`, and `gencov_data`, these are used directly to bypass the LDSC analysis.
+2.  **Pre-computed Mode**: If pre-computed data are provided for `h2_outcome`, `h2_exposure`, and `gencov`, these are used directly to bypass the LDSC analysis.
 The required inputs are:

-    - `h21_data`: Pre-computed heritability block estimates for trait 1
+    - `h2_outcome`: Pre-computed heritability estimates for each block for the outcome.
-      (outcome).
-    - `h22_data`: Pre-computed heritability block estimates for trait 2
+    - `h2_exposure`: Pre-computed heritability estimates for each block for the exposure.
-      (exposure).
-    - `gencov_data`: Pre-computed genetic covariance block estimates.
+    - `gencov`: Pre-computed genetic covariance estimates for each block.

     The outputs include estimates, standard errors, and p-values for corrected and uncorrected parameters.

     ``` r
+    #Example using Pre-computed Mode

     library(HVPSUM)
     data("dat1")
     data("dat2")